sandialabs/capp/README.md

 This can be done with the `capp reconfig` command, which works just like `capp rebuild` but will force a fresh CMake configuration of the package prior to rebuilding.
+If given no arguments, the `capp reconfig` command will reconfigure and rebuild all packages.

 ### Accepting a New Package Version